HappyLuckYesterday/react-hooks-react-router-code-along/README.md

 ### Links and NavLinks

-What good are routes, if users don't know how to find them or what they are?
+What good are routes if users don't know how to find them or what they are?

-The React Router API provides two components that enable us to trigger our
+React Router provides two components that enable us to trigger our routing:
-routing: `Link` and `NavLink`.
+`Link` and `NavLink`.
 They both have the same base level functionality: they update the browser URL and render the `Route` component. `NavLink` acts as a superset of `Link`, adding styling attributes to a rendered element when it matches the current URL.

 Let's work on adding in the `NavLink` component to our application: